Nishi Trishna

-Nishi Trishna (English: Night Thirst) is a Bengali horror film directed by Parimal Bhattacharya.
-This film was released in 1989 under the banner of S. B. Films Private Limited.
-It was the first Bengali language vampire movie, starring Prasenjit Chatterjee, Shekhar Chatterjee and Moon Moon Sen.
+Nishi Trishna (English: Nocturnal Thirst) is a 1989 Bengali vampire film directed by Parimal Bhattacharya under the banner of S. B. Films Private Limited.
+It was the first vampire film in Bengali.
+The film stars Prasenjit Chatterjee, Shekhar Chatterjee and Moon Moon Sen.

 Plot

 Few friends plan to visit the Garchampa Palace in a village.
 The palace had a bad reputation for demonic blood sucking spirit beings that were terrorising the area.
 They ultimately solve the mystery, and kill the vampire and his mentor.